rtCamp/nginx-helper/README.md

 This ensures customers always see up-to-date stock status without stale cache.

+Note: This option will only be visible if WooCommerce is active.

 ### FAQ - Nginx Redis Cache ###

 **Q. Can I override the redis hostname, port and prefix?**